 Here’s how to donate today!

 The Annual Fund lies at the heart of the Rhodes experience.
 Annual Fund gifts help maintain the excellence of the college, making a difference in every aspect of life at Rhodes.
 Contributions to the Annual Fund help narrow the gap between actual operating costs and what each student pays in tuition.
-Email Kerry Connors, call her at 901-843-3512, or visit our website for more information.
+Email Kerry Connors, call her at 901-843-3512, or visit the Annual Fund page for more information.

 The mission of the Lynx Club is to secure financial support for Rhodes College Athletics.
 Each year, approximately 25% of our students compete on one of 10 men’s and 11 women’s varsity teams in the Southern Athletic Association.